-Students will build and develop skills through the study and performance of multiple Jazz styles ranging from the roots of classic Jazz through modern/contemporary forms of Jazz fusion.
+Students will build and develop skills through the study and performance of multiple jazz styles ranging from the roots of classic Jazz through modern/contemporary forms of jazz fusion.

-This course also requires students to participate in one lesson lab period per week.
+This course also requires students to participate in one lesson lab period per rotating block cycle.
 These small group instruction lessons will reinforce concepts being covered in all instrumental & honors music ensembles.
-Lesson labs will be scheduled in the fall.
+Lesson labs will be scheduled in September.